mjearlb/csci-4050-6050-project/server/tests/README.txt

         * DELETE /users/removeUser -> removes the users account from the database
         * GET /comments/getComments -> returns the whole list of comments that have been made on the site
         * POST /tickets/purchaseTickets -> adds the tickets to the tickets table and links the tickets to the user's account
+        * POST /admin/verifyLogin -> verifys the username and password upon login
+        * GET /admin/getUser/username/:username -> returns the user with the specified username
+        * GET /admin/cart/getItems/:username -> returns all of the items currently inside the specified user's cart
+        * POST /admin/cart/addItem -> adds the specific item (and quantity) to the specified user's cart
+        * DELETE /admin/cart/removeItem/:cartId -> removes the item with the specified id number from the cart
+        * GET /admin/merchandise/getItems ->  returns the entire list of merchandise items currently in stock
+        * GET /admin/merchandise/getItem/:id -> returns the specific merchandise item based on it's id

        Postman Testing Instructions:
        - cd into the server